HIDE OR SEEK?--By James Dobson

 My own mother understood this process well, & she made use of it for her own purposes.
 When I was in the ninth grade, I suddenly discovered that it was much more fun to fool around in school than to work & cooperate.
 So for that one year, I played & laughed & irritated my teachers.
 But I didn't fool my mother.
 I don't know how she got her information, but she knew that I had gone giddy.
 One day she sat me down & said, "I know what you're doing in school.
 I know you're playing & causing trouble.
 However, I have decided not to do anything about it.
 I'm not going to punish you or threaten you or even call the principal.
 But if the school ever calls me, I am going to go with you the very next day.
 I'll follow you to all your classes & sit in the seat beside you.
 I will hold your hand & tag around after you throughout the day.
 Just remember my promise."

+Believe me, friends & neighbours, that straightened me out quick!
+It would have been social suicide for my big momma to follow me down the halls of Adolescent High School!
 Beat me, but don't come to school with me!
 I'm sure my teachers wondered why there was such a remarkable improvement in my behaviour during the last half of my 14th year!

 In summary, it is important for your preteen to know about group pressure before it reaches its peak.
 Someday he may be sitting in a car with four friends who decide to shoot some heroin.
 Your preparation is no guarantee that he will have the courage to stand alone in that crucial moment, but his knowledge of peer influence could provide the independence to do what is right.